-Judith Beyer’s current research project investigates land and property regimes of ethno-religious minorities in Myanmar’s former capital Yangon.
-The project is among the first long-term anthropological investigations into how Muslims, Hindus and Christians are dealing with the legal, political, and economic changes triggered by the country’s opening-up over the last few years.
+Judith Beyer’s current research project investigates ‘community’ as a critical category.
+Based on long-term ethnographic research with ethno-religious minorities in Myanmar’s former capital Yangon, the project is among the first long-term anthropological investigations into how Muslims, Hindus and Christians are dealing with the legal, political, and economic changes triggered by the country’s opening-up over the last few years.
 Her envisioned book Communal Sense.
 Law, Property and the Making of Corporate Religious Others in Myanmar will critically engage with the concept of ‘community’ which is crucial in order to understand class inequalities and political subjectivities in contemporary Myanmar.

 Beyer’s doctoral research in the Project Group Legal Pluralism (Franz and Keebet von Benda-Beckmann) was devoted to studying legal pluralism in Central Asia.
 She wrote her thesis on the “customization” of law in Kyrgyzstan (Martin-Luther-University 2009).
 This investigation revealed how her informants in rural Kyrgyzstan invoked the purported stability of customary law (salt) while situationally incorporating state law, shari’a and international norms into this legal repertoire, as a practical means and a justifiable claim to order their ever-changing lives.

 Her master’s thesis Law in transformation: The rhetoric of the constitutional reform in Kyrgyzstan (Eberhard-Karls-University Tübingen 2004) was based on field research in Bishkek, the capital of Kyrgyzstan.
 It critically challenged the then-ubiquitous concept of “transformation” after the demise of the Soviet Union, and was based on participant observation among legal scholars, judges and lawyers during the country’s nationwide constitutional referendum in 2003.